 PRO TIP: Snug at the toe area; tight through the arch and ankle; and snug at the top.

-U.S. Figure Skating strongly recommends the use of helmets for beginner skaters of all ages and I require all my beginning skaters to wear a helmet.
+U.S. Figure Skating strongly recommends the use of helmets for beginner skaters of all ages, and I require all my beginning skaters to wear a helmet in private lessons.
+Children age 6 and under should continue to wear head protection.

 To select the helmet that best suites your needs, please consider the following information: